-Sign a prenuptial agreement: A common misconception about these agreements is they dictate only the terms of divorce.
-In reality, they also can dictate marriage terms.
-The agreement should specify what debts, assets and obligations should remain separate, such as alimony from a first marriage.
+Find out if your state is a community property state or common law state and how that can affect any debt being brought into the marriage.
+You may consider looking into a prenuptial agreement.
+A common misconception about these agreements is that they dictate only the terms of divorce.
+However, they also can dictate marriage terms.
+The agreement could specify what debts, assets and obligations should remain separate, such as alimony from a first marriage.
 That way, one spouse’s assets are protected from the other’s creditors.
 This is especially important in community property states, where either spouse’s creditors can claim income and assets that are considered “joint.”